lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 The Lord establishes stakes for “the gathering together” of His people and “for a defense, and … a refuge” from the world (Doctrine and Covenants 115:6).
-Members and leaders in a stake work together to accomplish the work of salvation and exaltation (see 1.2).
+Members and leaders in a stake work together to participate in God’s work of salvation and exaltation (see 1.2).

 6.2